ravendb/docs/Chapter06.rst

 Map/reduce is simply another way to say *group by*.
 Chances are, you are already familiar with the notion of group by and in fact, I am not aware of anything who has nightmares about group by - but I do know a few people who get the shakes at the mere mention of map/reduce (just ask `Bob <http://browsertoolkit.com/fault-tolerance.png>`).

-It is usually best to demonstrate such concepts using an example, and we will use countint the number of comments for each blog as our map/reduce sample.
+It is usually best to demonstrate such concepts using an example, and we will use counting the number of comments for each blog as our map/reduce sample.
 You can see a sample blog post document in listing 5.1::

-  // LIsting 5.1 - A sample blog post
+  // Listing 5.1 - A sample blog post

   { // Document id: posts/1923
     "Name": "Raven's Map/Reduce functionality",